diegoddox/react-redux-toastr/README.md

 You can add custom buttons by:

-- Passing the `buttons` prop to the `toasterConfirmOptions` object.
+- Passing `buttons` in the `toasterConfirmOptions` object.

-  The buttons are inserted after the OK and the cancel button.
+  The buttons are inserted after the OK and the cancel buttons.

   Each button config can have a `text`, `handler` and a `className` property.

-  If you want to move the original OK or cancel button to a different place, just insert a button config with a boolean flag `ok` or `cancel` at the desired position (note that all other properties are ignored in this button config).
+  If you want to move the original OK or cancel buttons to a different postiion, just insert a an object with a single boolean flag: `ok` or `cancel` to the desired position inside buttons. (note that all other properties are ignored in this case).

-The following config leads to 3 buttons in this order:
+The following config leads to 3 buttons in the following order:
 1. "Apply" (original OK button)
 2. "Do not apply" (our custom button)
 3. "Cancel" (original cancel button)